Updated June 12, 2023

 Complex Number Literals

-A complex number is an imaginary number, which is basically the root of a negative number.
-Complex numbers have their own significance and applications.
+A complex number is an imaginary number, basically the root of a negative number.
+Complex numbers have their significance and applications.
 Python allows us to specify complex numbers like any other variable.
 The following example illustrates the specification and use of complex literals in Python.

 In the above code, we specified a complex number.
 Python does not take 1.5j as a string but as a complex number.
 Then we performed additional operations.
 And finally, we printed the complex numbers as well as their types.
 Let’s see how the above code works in Python.

-As can be seen above, any number of the form nj is considered by Python as a complex literal.
-The output proves this that the type() function gave in the above program code.
+As demonstrated above, Python considers any number of the form nj as a complex literal.
+The output proves the type() function in the above program code.

 3. Boolean Literals

 These are the literals that can have either True or False value.
-Let’s go through the following program code to see how Boolean literals work in Python.
+Let’s review the following program code to see how Boolean literals work in Python.

 a = 5 > 3 print(a) b = 55 < 33 print(b)

-As we can see above, the first condition is true, and so variable a gets True value.
-In the second case, the condition is evaluated to False, and so b is assigned False.
+As we can see above, the first condition is true, so variable a gets a True value.
+In the second case, the condition evaluates as False, so the system assigns False to b.

 4. List Literal

 A list in Python is a set of items of different data types.
 Lists can be modified as needed and are even mutable.
-In order to create a list, specify the values of different data types separated by a comma and enclose them in square brackets.
-Any value or multiple values stored in a list can be retrieved by making use of a slice operator, i.e. [:].
-There are two operators associated with lists.
-These are firstly concatenation, i.e. + operator and secondly repetition, i.e. ‘*’ operator.
-Let’s see how to list literals work in Python by going through the examples as illustrated below.
+To create a list, specify the values of different data types separated by a comma and enclose them in square brackets.
+Any value or multiple values stored in a list can be retrieved using a slice operator, i.e., [:].
+Lists associate with two operators.
+These are concatenation, i.e., + operator, and repetition, i.e., ‘*’ operator.
+Let’s see how to list literals work in Python by reviewing the examples illustrated below.

 l = [231, 'Mary Matthews', 1+3.5j, 43.56] print(l) type(l)